Easter Egg Consumption

 There are thousands of ways to cook an egg.
 Did you know a chef’s hat (officially called a toque) is said to have a pleat for each way eggs can be cooked?

 In 1911, Canadian newspaper editor Joseph Coyle invented the egg carton to solve a dispute between a local farmer and hotel owner over broken eggs.
 Previously, eggs were carried in egg baskets.
 In the 1950s, British designer H.G.
-Bennett updated its design, which became the norm and became the norm for egg transportation during this period.* The Easter season is defined as three weeks before and week following Easter.
-Figures are based on 2017 sales data from The Nielsen Co.
+Bennett updated its design, which became the norm and became the norm for egg transportation during this period.* According to The Nielsen Co. data for the three weeks before through one week after Easter.